Hardware Setup

 For example you can pair a Raspberry controller to an OpenIPC AIO unit.
 Or you can pair a Radxa controller to a Raspberry vehicle.
 All functionalities still work the same across the board, in whatever way you mix and match your hardware components.

 There are few exceptions to this rule due to hardware or software limitations.
+See Compatibility List for a complete list of exceptions and hardware compatibilities.

 Controller